khwadj/laravel-classes/readme.md

 ### View Service Provider

-Simply redeclares gatherData() function to upgrad performances.
+Simply redeclares gatherData() function to upgrade performances.
-In return, Renderable arguments cannot be given to a view.
+In return, Renderable arguments cannot be passed to a view.

 In config > app.php